Shamlan311/PhotoCollector/README.md

    - Collect photos by file size.
 4. Set the **destination folder** for consolidated images.
 5. View **statistics** and **error logs** after scanning.

 ---

-## ⚠️ Disclaimer
-The author is **not responsible** for any misuse of this script.
-Use this tool **only on systems and files you own** or have explicit permission to access.
-Unauthorized use may violate local laws and regulations.

----